DirkVanLar/MMR-Tracker/README.md

 When checking an entrance, the tracker will automatically mark the entrance in reverse.
 You can use the pathfinder to show you available paths from one entrance to another.

+## Online Play:
+You can sync your tracker with your friends online to share progress between your trackers.
+The tracker can be set to automatically mark items that others have found in coop seeds so you will know where that item is located.
+The tracker can be set to automatically check items obtained by your friends in an online world to mark that you have recieved it as well.

 ## Extra Features:
 The tracker conatins a number of not exactly tracker related tools for use with the randomzier.